TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesExtensionDevelopment/Index.rst

       <f:form.textbox property="description" />
    </f:form>

-If the form is sent, the argument mapping for the user object gets this array:
+If the form is sent, the argument mapping for the user object recieves this array:

 .. code-block:: none